digitalbazaar/forge/README.md

 Introduction
 ------------

-The Forge software is a fully native implementation of the [TLS][] protocol in JavaScript as well as a set of tools for developing Web Apps that utilize many network resources.
+The Forge software is a fully native implementation of the [TLS][] protocol in JavaScript, a set of cryptography utilities, and a set of tools for developing Web Apps that utilize many network resources.

 Performance
 ------------